Want to uplift your conversions by 10,000% overnight?

 Adam Fiveson, an Adobe certified instructor, neatly explains why the Creative Suite still falls into the SaaS category — because it needs unmitigated cloud access regardless of how much of my hard drive or backup software it’s eating — but it still makes my original point.

-Defining what is and isn’t SaaS isn’t a cakewalk.
+Defining what is and isn’t a SaaS product isn’t a cakewalk.
 Which makes nailing down the top SaaS marketing strategies for growth even more of a head-scratcher.

 Which is why I say ditch the gimmicks, trends, and get-rich-quick schemes.
-If you want to rock SaaS marketing, go back to the basics.
+If you want to rock your SaaS marketing strategy, go back to the basics.

 I’ve got three for you today.
 Two are obvious.
 One you probably haven’t heard of.